dejayillegal/thecueRoom_V2_fb/replit.md

 8. **Landing Page**: Modern hero section with V1 branding
 9. **Development Server**: Running successfully on port 5000 ✓
 10. **AI Cover Art Studio**: Production-ready with multi-provider support ✓
+11. **PostgreSQL Database**: Initialized and running with all tables created ✓

 ### 🔨 In Progress (0/26 tasks)
 - Ready for next feature